-- Tees Valley Food Liaison Group meetings on matters such as food hygiene and standards inspections, food hygiene and standards sampling, enforcement action, and any other operational matters. - Tees Valley Health Protection Group Meetings with UKHSA for Health Protection issues such as infectious diseases, food poisoning outbreaks and emerging issues. - Attending regional meetings to discuss the Food Hygiene Rating Scheme. - Attending/teleconferencing into Port Health Liaison Meetings; - Attending the NETSA (North East Trading Standards Association) meetings with regards to imported feed and; - Review of planning applications with regards to port premises.
+- Tees Valley Food Liaison Group meetings on matters such as food hygiene and standards inspections, food hygiene and standards sampling, enforcement action, and any other operational matters. - Tees Valley Health Protection Group Meetings with UKHSA for Health Protection issues such as infectious diseases, food poisoning outbreaks and emerging issues. - Attending regional meetings to discuss the Food Hygiene Rating Scheme. - Attending/teleconferencing into Port Health Liaison Meetings; - Review of planning applications with regards to port premises.